 Provision has already been made through representation on the CPT (in Action Step 3) for the various developmental planning agencies to participate in the response and recovery planning process.
-It is equally important, however, that the head of the centre identifies an individual who will serve as the domain specialist and represent the disaster risk management function on other relevant developmental planning structures in the province.
+It is equally important, however, that the head of the centre identifies an individual who will serve as the domain specialist and represent the disaster risk management function on the relevant IDP and other developmental planning structures.